Older adults and abuse

 You may not want to rock the boat, or you might simply lack the energy to face such significant changes.
 You might fear that encouraging the abuser to seek help could trigger further harm.
 Worrying about how your family will react if you separate or break ties is also common.

-- Estimates suggest that only about 4% of domestic abuse cases involving older victims are ever reported.
+• Only about 4% of domestic abuse cases involving older adults as victims are ever reported.

-- Only about 30% of older sexual abuse victims report the crime.
+• Barely 30% of older adults who experience sexual abuse report the crime.

 Health and caregivers